-The following table presents a reconciliation of Adjusted EBITDA from net loss for the years ended December 31, 2018, 2019 and 2020 and the three months ended March 31, 2020 and 2021:
+The following table presents a reconciliation of Adjusted EBITDA from net loss for the years ended December 31, 2018, 2019 and 2020:

-December 31, nths ended ch 31, 2018 2019 2020 2020 2021 Adjusted EBITDA reconciliation: (in thousands) Net loss \$ (34,181) \$ (38,197) \$ (47,877) \$ (13,215) \$ (16,171) Add (deduct): Depreciation and amortization 4,171 4,274 5,581 1,245 2,038 Stock-based compensation 2,319 7,678 7,336 1,442 3,498 Interest expense 437 1,428 1,305 273 559 Change in fair value of convertible preferred stock warrant liability (1) 19 6 201 (172) 930 Loss on extinguishment of debt (2) 432 Provision for income taxes 37 36 56 27 Adjusted EBITDA \$ (27,198) \$ (24,343) \$ (33,398) \$ (10,427) \$ (9,119)
+December 31,

+2018 2019 2020

+Adjusted EBITDA reconciliation: (in thousands)

+Net loss \$ (34,181) \$ (38,197) \$ (47,877)

+Add (deduct):

+Depreciation and amortization 4,171 4,274 5,581

+Stock-based compensation 2,319 7,678 7,336

+Interest expense 437 1,428 1,305

+Change in fair value of convertible preferred stock warrant liability (1) 19 6 201

+Loss on extinguishment of debt (2) 432

+Provision for income taxes 37 36 56

+Adjusted EBITDA \$ (27,198) \$ (24,343) \$ (33,398)
-(1) Prior to the IPO, our convertible preferred stock warrants were subject to re-measurement at the end of each reporting period and the change in the fair value of the convertible preferred stock warrant liability was included in other income, net in our statement of operations and comprehensive loss.
-Our convertible preferred stock warrants were converted to Class B common stock warrants (which are not subject to remeasurement) and the related convertible preferred stock warrant liability was reclassified to additional paid-in capital immediately prior to the completion of the IPO.

-(2) We recorded a loss on the extinguishment of our loan and security agreement with Silicon Valley Bank in February 2019, which is included in other income, net in our statement of operations and comprehensive loss.
+- (1) Our convertible preferred stock warrants are subject to re-measurement at the end of each reporting period and the change in the fair value of the convertible preferred stock warrant liability is included in other income, net in our statement of operations and comprehensive loss.
+Our convertible preferred stock warrants will be converted to common stock warrants (which will not be subject to remeasurement) and the related convertible preferred stock warrant liability will be reclassified to additional paid-in capital immediately prior to the completion of this offering. - (2) We recorded a loss on the extinguishment of our loan and security agreement with Silicon Valley Bank in February 2019, which is included in other income, net in our statement of operations and comprehensive loss.
 See Note 7 to our consolidated financial statements included elsewhere in this prospectus for more information.